The Vale and Downland Museum situated in the bustling market town of Wantage, has lots to offer for a fun, interactive family day out.

 The Museum aims to enhance the visitor experience of those with visual or hearing impairment by using a range of interpretation methods in its displays including audio with induction loop (in the auditorium), video, computer interactive displays, and open displays where the objects can be touched.
 All new displays will be designed with sensory access in mind and will aim to include objects on open display that can be handled.

 We welcome Guide, Hearing and Medical Assistance Dogs to all areas of the museum.
-Pet dogs are restricted from all areas, with the exception of the Café Terrace.
+Pet dogs are restricted from all areas.

 Why not combine your visit with that of some of the Area’s other highlights?

 Information can be found at the museum’s visitor information desk or at www.wantage.com

 View our Museum Plan here: Vale & Downland Museum Plan